ghus75/Statistical-mechanics/README.md

 Sampling and integration in high dimension

-Quantum statistical mechanics and Quantum Monte Carlo using density matrices and path integrals
+Density matrices and path integrals

+Lévy sampling of quantum paths

+Bose-Eintein condensation